 Some people have been socially distancing or in isolation for weeks already, for others it’s still a relatively new way of life.
 However, it’s fair to say that it’s an adjustment for us all.
-At Mzuri, we’re on week 3 of working from home and maintaining business as usual via Teams, Zoom, WhatsApp, email and of course old-fashioned phone calls.
+At Mzuri, we’re on week 3 of working from home.
+We’re maintaining business as usual via Teams, Zoom, WhatsApp, email and of course old-fashioned phone calls.

-Like everyone else I’m sure, in our downtime we’ve been spending more time on social media.
-Every business is aiming to reduce the effects of the pandemic and social media – if used well – can help to keep you top of mind and your followers engaged (or entertained) until business can return to its new normal.
-There are certainly no rules for how to manage your business or social media at the moment, so we thought we’d share our thoughts on how we feel it’s best to make the most of your social activity.
+Like everyone, in our downtime we’ve been spending more time on social media.
+Every business is aiming to reduce the effects of the pandemic and social media – if used well – can be an effective tool.
+Helping to keep you top of mind and your followers engaged until business can return to its new normal.
+We thought we’d share our thoughts on how to make the most of your social activity.

-If you’re using a scheduling tool such as Hootsuite or Later.com, it’s also a good idea to regularly sense check your scheduled posts.
-With news and guidelines changing by the day, you need to make sure each and every post is still appropriate to avoid any potential issues.
+If you’re using a scheduling tool such as Hootsuite or Later.com, make sure you sense check your scheduled posts.
+With guidelines evolving, you need to make sure each and every post is still appropriate to avoid any potential issues.

 These certainly are strange times.
-Whilst we are all socially distancing, the circumstances we find ourselves in are different for everyone, so all of your communications need to be mindful of this.
+The circumstances we find ourselves in are different for everyone, so all of your communications need to be mindful of this.
 Whenever you publish any content, you have the ability to create connections, be positive and start conversations.
 Now more than ever, make sure you’re starting the right kind of conversations with your content.

-You don’t have to mention Coronavirus in every single post but carrying on as normal and not appreciating how your followers’ lives are changing would be a mistake.
+You don’t have to mention Coronavirus in every single post.
+However, carrying on as normal and not appreciating how your followers’ lives are changing would be a mistake.
 At a time when we are physically distanced from loved ones, connections via social media are even more important.

 For many, one of the adjustments to working from home is the lack of ‘office banter’.
 Whether it’s a post-weekend catch up over the kettle boiling or swapping thoughts on the latest Netflix boxset while at the printer, working from home does rather curb this interaction.
-In your social media, aim to create some more personal content and give the human touch to your business and the situation we’re in.
+In your social media, create personal content and show the human side of your business and the situation we’re in.
 Now could be a great time to do that ‘meet the team’ post, introducing team members, what they do for your business, who they are and how they’re working at the moment.

-Sharing an insight into the personal side of your business is always very popular on social media, so at a time when we need social connection, be brave and get personal!
+Sharing an insight into the personal side of your business is always very popular on social media.
+At a time when we need social connection, be brave and get personal!

 Sharing is caring

-Share relevant content from other companies – good news stories, great initiatives and helpful hints to get through this time are good ways to keep your social content relevant and also show you care.
+Try sharing relevant content from other companies.
+Good news stories, great initiatives and helpful hints are good ways to keep your content relevant and also show you care.
 Look at supporting other local businesses as they adapt too, we’re all in this together.

-Speed has been essential in communications over recent weeks, as businesses aim to keep up to date with the latest guidelines and keep their customers and followers informed.
+Speed has been essential in communications over recent weeks, as businesses keep their customers and followers informed.

-As things settle down and you may have a little more time to consider your content, think about how you can be more creative with your content.
-Video is a great way to achieve higher engagement and build relationships, so if you’ve been thinking about video but not had the time, now could be perfect.
+As things settle down and you have more time to consider your content, think about how you can be more creative.
+Video is a great way to achieve higher engagement and build relationships.
+If you’ve been thinking about video but not had the time, now could be perfect.
 Whether you’re rolling up your sleeves and creating from scratch or making simple animations from photography, you’re likely to see some great improvements in your social metrics and have fun doing it too!

 Using graphics, testimonials and sharing transformation photographs are all great ways to mix up your content and make sure you’re keeping your followers entertained.